Information for registered charities about COVID-19

 - Communicate any changes to how you do your work or deliver programmes to your beneficiaries and stakeholders.

-- Promote good hygiene (washing hands frequently, coughing into elbows, cleaning frequently-touched surfaces, and avoiding physical contact).
+- Whether at home or ins shared spaces, promote good hygiene (washing hands frequently, coughing into elbows, cleaning frequently-touched surfaces, and avoiding physical contact).

 - Remind any employees of your organisation’s policies related to illness and sick leave and consider being flexible with sick leave for those who are ill or are caring for sick family members, or who have to stay at home but cannot work.
 Employment New Zealand has good guidance(external link), and the Government is offering support to allow for sick leave options to be provided.